delta-io/delta/PROTOCOL.md

 ### Transaction Identifiers
 Transaction identifiers allow external systems that are modifying a Delta table to record application-specific metadata regarding the latest `version` for a given `appId` that has committed successfully.
-By recording this information atomically with other actions in the version, Delta enables these systems to make their transactions _idempotent_.
+By recording this information atomically with other actions in the table version file, Delta enables these systems to make their transactions _idempotent_.

 For example, the [Delta Sink for Apache Spark's Structured Streaming](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/sources/DeltaSink.scala) ensures exactly-once semantics when writing a stream into a table using the following process:
  1. Record in a write-ahead-log the data that will be written, along with a monotonically increasing identifier for this batch.
- 1. Check the current version of the transaction with `appId = streamId` in the target table.
+ 2. Check the current version of the transaction with `appId = streamId` in the target table.
 If this value is greater than or equal to the batch being written, then this data has already been added to the table and processing can skip to the next batch.
- 1. Write the data optimistically into the table.
+ 3. Write the data optimistically into the table.
- 1. Attempt to commit the transaction containing both the addition of the data written out and an updated `version.`
+ 4. Attempt to commit the transaction containing both the addition of the data written out and an updated appId `version.`

-The semantics of the version number are left up to the external system, and Delta will only ensures that the last update to a given `appId` is stored in the table snapshot.
+The semantics of the appId version number are left up to the external system, while Delta ensures that the last update to a given `appId` is stored in the table snapshot.
-The protocol does not, for example, assume monotonicity and it would be valid for the version to decrease, possibly representing a "rollback" of an earlier transaction.
+The protocol does not, for example, assume appId version monotonicity and it would be valid for the appId version to decrease, possibly representing a "rollback" of an earlier transaction.

 The schema of the `txn` action is as follows:
 Field Name | Data Type | Description
 -|-|-
-appId | String | A unique identifier for the application performing the transaction. version | Long | An application specific numeric identifier for this transaction.
+appId | String | A unique identifier for the application performing the transaction. version | Long | An application-specific numeric identifier for this transaction.

 The following is an example `txn` action:
 ```